The 30 Best Museums In Holland (Suggested By Locals)

 Address: Museumpark 1, 5825 AM Overloon

-The Allies had to find another route into Germany in 1944 after they lost the battle of Arnhem.
+The Allies had to find another route into Germany in 1944 after losing the Arnhem battle.
 The Allied armored forces went east to force an entry into Germany.

-The resulting battle was extraordinarily fierce and lasted from September 26th to October 14th.
+The resulting battle was extraordinarily fierce, lasting from September 26th to October 14th.
 Thousands of soldiers lost their lives during this battle.

 The museum was founded in 1946 to honor those fallen during this battle.
 The theme of the museum is war belongs in a museum.
 You will find an extensive collection of more than 150 army vehicles used in combat during World War II.